 God Complex was an interesting progressive concept.
 It began with The Ceej having the desire to duplicate, and expand upon, the Wooldoor Sockbat god complex joke from Drawn Together, and he did.
 But, that was just audio.
 Later, he came up with the idea of how to make a flame light itself on film, but had no ideas as to how to plausibly work that purely practical effect into a video.
 It wasn't until he combined the two ideas that God Complex became a reality.
 And, to date, only one person was able to discover his method without at least being given a hint.
 Do you think you can boost that number?
-There is a contact link at the top of the page and the YouTube presence welcomes video responses as long as they're original ideas of fans using innovative special effects to show off their god powers.
+There is a contact link at the top of the page and the YouTube presence welcomeed video responses of others' god powers back before Google took that option away.

 God Complex II was sort of a moment of serendipity for The Ceej.
 He had another idea for a special effect and stuck it in a sequel to God Complex.
 No. He won't tell you how he did it.
 And no. No one has guessed correctly yet.
-He has an idea for a God Complex III, but rarely thinks about it what with all his other work, so don't hold your breath on that one.
+He had an idea for a God Complex III, but he forgot about it.

 This link will take you back to the front films page.

 If you wish to contact Mr. Ceej - for interviews, auditions, permission to use his work, or any other reason you can think of - you may use the contact link at the top of the page.

 Also, if you'd like to increase The Ceej's film budget so his internet videos will come out faster and with higher quality, you may donate to his art.
 The more money he has the higher the quality he can squeeze out of his art.
 You may donate by clicking on one of the buttons below:

 This site is ©2015 The Ceej.
 The original content in the videos are ©2008-2015 The Ceej, depending on the video.
 All rights reserved.